Glad All Over: Rugby

 As of 2014, Wigan Warriors rugby league team have used it at the end of a home game at the DW Stadium if they have won.

 Covers and reissues

 Scottish band Dead End Kids issued a cover version as a single in September 1977.

 American heavy metal band Quiet Riot covered the song on their debut album, released exclusively in Japan in 1978.
+Edinburgh-based punk band the Rezillos covered it, also in 1978, on their debut album Can't Stand the Rezillos.

 Australian band Hush covered the song in 1975; it reached No. 8 on the Australian Singles Chart and was the 64th biggest selling single in Australia in 1975.
 It was also included on their 1975 album Rough Tough 'n' Ready.

 In 1990, the squad of football club Crystal Palace released a cover version to celebrate their run to the FA Cup final that year.

 In 1993, the original Dave Clark Five version of "Glad All Over" was reissued as a single in the UK and reached No.37 on the UK Singles Chart.

 American punk rock band Descendents covered the song on their eighth studio album, 9th & Walnut, released in 2021.